tamunoWoks/Exploratory_Data_Analysis-Instagram_Dataset/README.md

 Steps taken:
 - Import necessary libraries.
 - Load and overview data
+    - The encoding='latin1' parameter in the pd.read_csv() function specifies the character encoding used to read the CSV file.
+    - Use it when your CSV file contains characters that are not supported by the default UTF-8 encoding.
+    - Use it if you encounter a UnicodeDecodeError while reading the file.
 - View column info of dataset
 - View descriptive statistics of dataset
 - Check data for inconsistencies (null values)
 - Create a histogram for the 'Impressions' column
 - Create a line plot showing trend of impressions over time.
     - The dataset doesn’t explicitly have a time-based column (e.g., a date or timestamp).
-Hence I used the row index (data.index) as the             x-axis.
-In other use cases, this might not be meaningful unless the rows are ordered chronologically.
+    - Hence I used the row index (data.index) as the x-axis.
+    - In other use cases, this might not be meaningful unless the rows are ordered chronologically.